Lara Pulver: Career

 Pulver played Irene Adler in "A Scandal in Belgravia", the first episode of the second series of Sherlock.
 Her appearance caused an "enormous" response, with the Evening Standard calling the scene where she greets Sherlock Holmes nude "infamous".
 To The Telegraph, Pulver called the scene "empowering".
 The BBC received over 100 complaints about the footage.

-In 2012 she joined the cast of Da Vinci's Demons as the "seductive and politically [sic]minded" Clarice Orsini, a series regular and wife of Lorenzo Medici.
+In 2012, she joined the cast of Da Vinci's Demons as the "seductive and politically [sic]minded" Clarice Orsini, a series regular and wife of Elliot Cowan's character Lorenzo Medici.

 In 2014, she played Louise in a revival of Gypsy at the Chichester Festival Theatre.
 The production transferred to the West End in April 2015.
-Miss Pulver won the 2016 Olivier Award for Best Supporting Actress in a Musical for the same role in the Savoy Theatre production of Gypsy.
+Pulver won the 2016 Olivier Award for Best Supporting Actress in a Musical for the same role in the Savoy Theatre production of Gypsy.
 Louise is actually the title role, as "Louise" becomes the real-life early-20th-century American strip-tease sensation Gypsy Rose Lee, on whose memoirs the musical is based.
 Pulver's co-star in the Savoy production, Imelda Staunton, won the 2016 Olivier Award for Best Actress in a Musical for her role as the larger-than-life Mama Rose.